MomsFriendlyDevCo/Momsronomicon/tunneling.md

 **NOTE 2:** In order to dial *in* to your machine you will need an OpenSSH server running.
 If you do not have one or are unsure, run `sudo apt-get install -y openssh-server`.
 If the server is already installed it will exit without doing anything.

-MFDC will then need to create an accout on the shared server which you can dial into.
+MFDC will then need to create an account on the shared server which you can dial into.

 Creating the tunnel